6529-Collections/nextgen/docs/getter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Retrieve the current minting price of a live collection
+      * @dev Retrieve the current minting price of a live collection.
-      * @param _collectionID Refers to the specific collection for which the the current price will be returned.
+      * @param _collectionID Refers to the specific collection for which the current price will be returned.
     */

     function getPrice(